Upper, down, two-sided Lorenz attractor, collisions, merging and switching: The topological dynamics in the different regions of

-\begin{prop} For any $X\in \cH\cE_1\cap\cH\cE_2$, there is a unique chain recurrence class, which is not transitive.
+\begin{maintheorem} For any $X\in \cH\cE_1\cap\cH\cE_2$, there is a unique chain recurrence class, which is not transitive.
 Both $\Si_-$ and $\Si_+$ are invariant by $P$.
-The maximal invariant of the restriction of $P$ to $\Sigma_i$ is transitive: every unstable segment in $\Sigma_i$ has its iterates which cut every segment in $\Sigma_i$.
+The maximal invariant set of the restriction of $P$ to $\Sigma_i$ is transitive: every unstable segment in $\Sigma_i$ has its iterates which cut every segment in $\Sigma_i$. {The attracting set $U$ splits into $2$ connected compact sets, each containing a \emph{full Lorenz} intersecting along $W^s(p_1)\cup W^s(p_2)\cup W^u(\sigma)$.}

-The open set $U$ splits in $2$ regions , each containing a \emph{full Lorenz attractor} (that is, a Lorenz crossing all stable foliations over each region splited on $U$), and intersecting along $W^s(p_1)\cup W^s(p_2)\cup W^u(\sigma)$.
-See Figure \ref{f.p.HE1HE2}. \end{prop} \begin{proof}The first return map is illustrated in Figure...
+\end{maintheorem} \begin{proof}The first return map is illustrated in Figure \ref{f.p.HE1HE2}.
 The study of the first return map in each rectangle $\overline \Sigma_i$ is classical for the expansion rate larger than $\sqrt2<\varphi$. \end{proof}